 Setup and interface

 Overall, the Keenow setup is straightforward.
-If you’re using an operating system for which an app is provided, it’s super simple.
 Just visit the Setup tab on the website, choose the appropriate download, install, and run.

-For the purposes of this review, we’ll be using the Windows client and the iOS manual setup.
+For the purposes of this review, we’ll be using the Windows client and the newly added iOS mobile app.

 Once installed and running, the desktop client will sit in your system tray and can be pinned to the taskbar.
 This is similar to that of many other providers and offers an intuitive, user-friendly experience.
 The main screen tells you how much bandwidth you’ve used and how long you’ve been connected.